 What is secured borrowing?

-There are so many ways to borrow that it can be easy to overlook even the most common of terms.
+There are so many ways to borrow money that it can be easy to overlook even the most common of terms.
 Secured borrowing is a very general term and could cover many types of lending from mortgages to pawnbroking.
 The general theme is that you provide collateral which the creditor can sell to recover their costs in case of non-payment of the loan.
+Our credit line product, in contrast, is an unsecured borrowing method.
+We lend money directly to you following a successful application based on assessing your creditworthiness and affordability of repayments without securing it with assets.

 What are examples of secured loans?